Skip to content

 Tips

-Hikage The function package name path for generating layout components is com.highcapable.hikage.widget + the full package name of your View or third-party View component.
+The function package name path for layout component functions (Hikage Performer) generated by Hikage is com.highcapable.hikage.widget + the full package name of your View or third-party View component.